Mind Matters Mental Health Checks

 Promote.
 The benefits of getting it right:

-- 10% of employees struggling with moderate to severe mental health issues were identified, supported and signposted to suitable self-help resources and referred for further specialist support.
+- 10% of employees struggling with moderate to severe mental health issues were identified, supported and signposted to suitable self-help resources and further specialist support.

 - 23% of homeworkers describe their isolation from peers and managers as a “significant” source of negative stress.
 A further 16% complain of a lack of support from their employer to address the adverse physical and psychological aspects of homeworking.